 Evidence shows there are significant health benefits to starting HIV treatment as soon as possible.
 Starting early also means your viral load may become undetectable sooner - once this happens, HIV is no longer transmitted sexually (see the section on undetectable = untransmittable).
 In New Zealand, people can access publicly funded treatment as early as they wish to.

 Adherence to medication

 Starting treatment for HIV is a long-term commitment.
 Though being on daily medication may feel like a constant reminder of your HIV status, it is important to stay on track with treatment – this is because if you stop taking medication, or take it irregularly, the virus may become resistant to it.
 This means being consistent with medicines and not missing any pills

-You may have to take a number of pills, and having to take them at strict times may affect your lifestyle, but this is something people get used to over time.
-Living with HIV does mean an adjustment, but medicines are part of life post-diagnosis.
-Your attitude towards medicines will determine your long- term health, and your body’s ability to cope with HIV.
+You may have to take a number of pills, and needing to take them at strict times may affect your lifestyle, but this is something people get used to over time.
+Living with HIV does mean an adjustment, but medicines are just a part of life post-diagnosis.
+Your attitude towards medicines will determine your long-term health, and your body’s ability to cope with HIV.

 Any drug can cause side, or unwanted, effects.
 These can be divided into different types:

 - Allergic reactions and short-term side effects